The who’s who of ancient people

 Amazon tribes – unknown (probably around 2000 BCE) to present

-There are hundreds of different tribes that live in this huge jungle, but most of them have their own names, languages and cultures.
+There are hundreds of different tribes that live in this huge jungle, but most of them have their own names, languages, and cultures.
 The term Amazon tribe is given to any group of people living a tribal lifestyle that inhabits the Amazon jungle.
-Many of these tribes have contact with the outside world and trade what they can produce from the jungle in exchange for tools, clothing and medicine, but there are many tribes believed to have never been contacted that still produce everything for themselves.
-These tribes, especially the uncontacted ones still live the same way they did since there ever were people living in this jungle, but unfortunately they aren’t well known for writing things down and no one knows how long its been since people first lived there.
+Many of these tribes have contact with the outside world and trade what they can produce from the jungle in exchange for tools, clothing, and medicine, but there are many tribes believed to have never been contacted that still produce everything for themselves.
+These tribes, especially the uncontacted ones still live the same way they did since there ever were people living in this jungle, but unfortunately, they aren’t well known for writing things down and no one knows how long it’s been since people first lived there.

 Aztecs – 1200 AD to 1521 AD

-This warrior tribe lived in modern day Mexico and built a capital city called Tenochtitlán where Mexico City now stands.
+This warrior tribe lived in modern-day Mexico and built a capital city called Tenochtitlán where Mexico City now stands.
 They were a fierce tribe and almost constantly at war with their neighbours who they dominated some time in the 15th century, making them rulers of most of the country.
 They were quite advanced as far as tribal people go and had a complex system of religion and social structures.
-They lived as the super power in the region until the arrival of Hernán Cortés in 1519, a Spanish conquistador in charge of an expedition to explore the region.
+They lived as the superpower in the region until the arrival of Hernán Cortés in 1519, a Spanish conquistador in charge of an expedition to explore the region.

 After recruiting a few local tribes to his side and wiping out a large percentage of the country with smallpox, Hernán Cortés eventually took the Aztec capital and held its king as a hostage.
 After the Aztec king died somehow the Spanish were forced to flee the city and barely escaped with their lives, but it didn’t take long for the Spanish to return.
-They came back with an army and massacred the Aztecs and struck the final blow needed to start the end of a once prosperous people.
+They came back with an army that massacred the Aztecs and struck the final blow needed to start the end of a once-prosperous people.

 Celts – 2000 BCE to 200 AD

-The word Celt or Celtic is a term created by the Romans to describe the ancient people of mainland Eastern Europe that shared many similarities in their cultures and languages.
+The word Celt or Celtic is a term created by the Romans to describe the ancient people of mainland Eastern Europe who shared many similarities in their cultures and languages.
 There are two main types of Celtic people which are mainland and insular, with the latter coming from the British Isles.
-Since boats weren’t exactly great several thousand years ago people didn’t really travel much between mainland Europe and the British Isles, and so the Insular Celtic people progressed independently from their mainland counterparts and formed a unique culture.
+Since boats weren’t exactly great several thousand years ago people didn’t travel much between mainland Europe and the British Isles, and so the Insular Celtic people progressed independently from their mainland counterparts and formed a unique culture.

 The individual tribes each had their own names and didn’t refer to themselves as Celts until the Romans came along and collectively named them as such, but in order to qualify as a Celt all you had to do was live in Eastern Europe during the age of the Roman Empire.